advaitmoharir/Coding-Samples/README.md

 ## Text Analysis.R

-Using four sample texts written by four classical economists - David Ricardo, Adam Smith, Karl Marx and John Stuart Mill, I use three techniques of text analysis namely, tf-idf and topic modelling to identify common themes across their works.
+Using four sample texts written by four classical economists - David Ricardo, Adam Smith, Karl Marx and John Stuart Mill, I use two techniques of text analysis namely, tf-idf and topic modelling to identify common themes across their works.
 The code extracts the raw book files, cleans them, implements the two techniques, and visualizes the output.